Jack Kidd (Australian footballer)

 Kidd returned to Essendon in 1930, then played two games with Carlton in 1931, unsure where Kidd played in 1932 and then move onto Fitzroy in 1933 and played one game against Melbourne in round 15 at the MCG and was named their fourth best player.

 Kidd played with Oakleigh Football Club from 1934 to 1936 and was their coach in 1935 and 1936, but resigned as coach of the Oakleigh Football Club in May, 1936 due to an injured shoulder and a short while later was cleared to Camberwell Football Club where he played seven games.

 Kidd also played 121 first eleven games of Melbourne District Cricket with Essendon Cricket Club between 1925/26 and 1943/44.
 Kidd was also captain of Essendon CC too.

+Jack Kidd died at the Royal Melbourne Hospital in Parkville on 26 March 1960 and was cremated at Fawkner Memorial Park.